agni-datta/csLaTeX/README.md

 ## License

-This repository operates under the [MIT License](LICENSE).
-You are welcome to leverage, modify, and distribute the packages in accordance with the terms delineated in the license.
+This repository operates under the [MIT License](LICENSE.md).
+You are welcome to leverage, modify, and distribute the packages under the terms delineated in the license.

 Thank you for exploring the csLaTeX repository.
 These LaTeX packages aim to facilitate and enhance your computer science endeavours.
 For inquiries or feedback, please reach out.
 Here's to seamless typesetting experiences!